KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 ## Storage Protection

-The persisted browser-state payload is compressed before it is written to disk.
+The persisted browser-state data is compressed before it is written to disk.

-When Electron safe storage is available, the payload is protected with operating-system-backed encryption.
+When stronger system-backed protection is available, the browser uses it.

-If operating-system-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.

-If neither protection path is available, the payload is still stored locally in compressed form.
+If that protection is unavailable, the data is still stored locally in compressed form.

 Saved passwords are stored separately from the main browser data file.